 Aegon has defended and Aegon intends to continue defending itself vigorously when Aegon believes claims are without merit.
 Aegon has also sought and intends to continue to seek to settle certain claims, including via policy modifications, in appropriate circumstances.
 Aegon refers to the settlement Aegon reached in 2009 with Stichting Verliespolis and Stichting Woekerpolis in The Netherlands, two major customer interest groups.
 In 2012, Aegon accelerated certain product improvements that reduce future costs and that increase policy value for its customers with unit-linked insurance policies.
 With these measures, Aegon committed to the 'best of class' principles identified by the Dutch Ministry of Finance for certain existing unit-linked products.
 These principles were the result of an industry-wide review by the Ministry of the various agreements reached between individual insurance companies and customer interest groups in relation to unit-linked insurance policies.
 The Ministry made a strong appeal to all industry participants to apply these principles.
 As a result of this acceleration, Aegon took a one-off charge of EUR 265 million before tax in 2012.
-In addition, Aegon decided to reduce future policy costs for the large majority of its unitlinked portfolio.
-At the time of that acceleration, that decision was expected to decrease income before tax over the remaining duration of the policies by approximately EUR 125 million in aggregate, based on the present value at the time of the decision.
-While parties such as the Ombudsman Financiële Dienstverlening (the Netherlands financial services industry ombudsman) supported the arrangements reached with customer interest groups, the public debate over the adequacy generally of these and other arrangements, as well as discussions in the Dutch Parliament, continue and may lead to re-examination and adjustment of the settlements made.
+In addition, Aegon reduced future policy costs for the large majority of its unit-linked portfolio.
+At the time of that acceleration, that decision was expected to decrease income before tax over the remaining duration of the policies by approximately EUR 125 million in aggregate, based on the present value at that time.
+While parties such as the Ombudsman Financiële Dienstverlening (the Netherlands financial services industry ombudsman) supported the arrangements reached with customer interest groups, the public debate over the adequacy of these and other arrangements, as well as discussions in the Dutch Parliament, continue and may lead to re-examination and adjustment of the settlements made.
 It is not yet possible to determine the direction or outcome of these matters, including what actions, if any, Aegon may take in response thereto, due to commercial necessity or future rulings or, for example, at the instigation of regulatory authorities, or the impact that any such actions may have on Aegon's business, results of operations and financial position.
-For example, the Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten or 'AFM') issued a request to the insurance industry to contact certain customers to determine whether unit-linked products sold in the past, actually perform as originally contemplated.
+For example, the Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten or 'AFM') issued a request to the insurance industry to contact certain customers to determine whether unitlinked products sold in the past, actually perform as originally contemplated.
 Aegon has actively responded to that request by contacting customers to assess the performance of these products in the context of the then current objectives of that customer and to solicit an informed decision by those customers whether or not to continue with, make changes to or terminate these products ('activeren van klanten').
 This process is actively monitored by the AFM, including the percentage of customers contacted.
-Sanctions may be imposed if the AFM determines that an insurer did not conduct this process adequately as well as timely.
-The most recent report of the AFM can be obtained on www.afm.nl (Rapportage Nazorg beleggingsverzekeringen, 28 oktober 2015).
-The Dutch Parliament introduced specific legalisation in this respect.
+Sanctions may be imposed if the AFM determines that an insurer did not adequately or timely conduct this process.
+The Dutch Parliament introduced specific legislation in this respect and closely monitors the process.
 Any changes in legislation, regulatory requirements or perceptions of commercial necessity may have a materially adverse effect on Aegon's businesses, results of operations and financial condition.